 Flags to honour Host Nations and Indigenous Peoples

-For the month of June we’re flying 16 Indigenous flags on City Hall’s flag island at 12th Ave and Cambie St. Flags from the xʷməθkʷəy̓əm (Musqueam) Indian Band, Sḵwx̱wú7mesh (Squamish) Nation, səlilwətaɬ (Tsleil-Waututh) Nation will fly next to the National Indigenous Peoples Day flag designed by Sam McKay, in recognition that we are located on these Nations’ traditional, ancestral and unceded territories.
+For the month of June we’re flying 16 Indigenous flags on City Hall’s flag island at 12th Ave and Cambie Street.
+Flags from the xʷməθkʷəy̓əm (Musqueam) Indian Band, Sḵwx̱wú7mesh (Squamish) Nation, səlilwətaɬ (Tsleil-Waututh) Nation will fly next to the National Indigenous Peoples Day 2023 flag designed by Candace Rose Thomas, in recognition that we are located on these Nations’ traditional, ancestral, and unceded territories.

 Additional flags that will fly are:

 - National Indigenous Peoples Day Flag 2022 – original design by Sam McKay